-For every item that has button closures, there will need to be button holes or button loops for the buttons to go into.
+For every item that has button closures, there will need to be button holes or button loops.
 Often patterns will have specific instructions for the button holes or loops they want you to to make, always be sure to review the pattern you’re working with carefully.

 Pattern Specific Variations To Make Button Loops